 Corticosteroids are manufactured versions of hormones naturally produced by the adrenal glands.
 When corticosteroids are injected into a joint or muscle they can help relieve inflammation in a nearby part of the body, which can then reduce any pain and stiffness

 What drugs are used?

 The most commonly used steroid drugs are known as hydrocortisone, methylprednisolone and triamcinolone.
-They have brand names too such as Depo-medrone and Kenalog.
+They have brand names too such as Depo-medrone.
 In addition, a local anaesthetic known as Lidocaine is used.

 How are they given?